Frequently asked questions

 Will I receive a certificate of participation?

-Yes, every young expert receives a certificate of participation at the end of their assignment.
+Yes, every young expert receives a certificate of participation at the end of their internship.

-How can I continue my involvement after the assignment?
+How can I continue my involvement after the internship?

 By participating in Team works! in Africa, you will discover that each and every individual can have an impact.
-You can draw on this experience and your new friends and contacts to continue your involvement after the assignment.
+You can draw on this experience and your new friends and contacts to continue your involvement after the internship.
 We can support you through our active alumni and networking activities and information about further funding possibilities.
-If you want to ask us something, feel free to use the contact form or contact Engagement Global’s Advisory and Networking Office for Development Activities for more detailed advice.
+If you have any questions, feel free to use the contact form or contact Engagement Global’s Advisory and Networking Office for Development Activities for more detailed advice.

 AGYO contact form